 You’re going to be in good hands, for sure, but may also be surprised by how independent and free-thinking your American Alsatian proves to be.

-These are smart dogs who are rarely fooled by classic tricks and sleight of hand, like doing a fake out throw and hiding the ball behind your back – your American Alsatian will just calmly trot around behind you and start nudging their nose at the ball you’re still holding.
+These are smart dogs who are rarely fooled by classic tricks and sleight of hand, like doing a fake-out throw and hiding the ball behind your back – your American Alsatian will just calmly trot around behind you and start nudging their nose at the ball you’re still holding.

 American Alsatians make for clumsy puppies and low key adult dogs, who don’t like expending too energy beyond playtime – but are also far from lazy.
-Their balanced personalities make them firm favourites among many a family.
+Their balanced personalities make them firm favorites among many a family.

 What price are American Alsatian puppies?

-Because of their size, longevity, popularity and personalities, American Alsatian puppies tend to be a little more costly than many other dogs you might have sought to buy before.
+Because of their size, longevity, popularity, and personalities, American Alsatian puppies tend to be a little more costly than many other dogs you might have sought to buy before.

-Remember though, prices fluctuate greatly from place to place, and even depending on the time of year in some territories.
+Remember though, prices fluctuate greatly from place to place and even depending on the time of year in some territories.